monch1962/hello-world-secops/README.md

 `$ npm install -g artillery`

 `$ artillery run test/performance/performance.yml`

+### Running sonarcloud tests

+It's complicated...
+Refer to https://sonarcloud.io/ for detailed instructions on how to set it up (this complexity is the reason why CI is so nice to have, so I can get it to do the hack work for me!)

 ## Automated CI pipeline execution
 The app is hooked into its own Azure DevOps pipeline, and will run through all build/test steps automatically whenever a pull request is made to this repo.
 Note the build status 'badge' earlier in this README file - it indicates whether the build/test steps passed last time the pipeline was executed.